nickbenedetti/Sprout/README.md

 ### Licence

-This work is licensed under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
+This work is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Please see the included [LICENSE.txt](https://github.com/levigroker/Sprout/blob/master/LICENSE.txt) for complete details.

 ### About